bterkuile/couch_blog/README.md

 [![Build Status](https://secure.travis-ci.org/bterkuile/couch_blog.png)](http://travis-ci.org/bterkuile/couch\_blog)

-Rails 4 Blog engine using SimplyStored as CouchDB orm
+Rails 4 Blog engine using SimplyStored as CouchDB orm.
+At the moment it is developed to use together with the [cmtool](https://github.com/bterkuile/cmtool) gem, so please read the documentation of this gem first, or try your luck.

 ## Implement